e-clawson/mongooseSetupPractice/README.md

 environment setup and initial steps in index.js file:
 5. import express in index.js (see index.js - line 1)
-- create app - const app = express()
+6. create app - const app = express() (see index.js - line 2)
-- create port variable - const port = 8080
+7. create port variable - const port = 8080 (see index.js - line 3) (you can use whatever port number you prefer - we used 8080 here, 3000 and 5000 are also popular)
-- create route -
+8. create initial server route -
-  app.get('/', req, res )
+9. setup server - add app.listen route to server
-- add app.listen route to server
+10. test that your server routes are working - run 'nodemon' in the terminal to open nodemon. if it hits the app.listen route you will see the terminal print "server is listening on port: 8080".
+Open your web browser and go to http://localhost:8080/ - you should see "hello" appear in the window